 No detectable treatment.
 The smoky color of the quartz and the iron inclusions are natural.
 Statement based on lapidary observation; no formal gemological certification.

-What differentiates lodolite from surface-dyed quartz?
+What differentiates lodolite from superficially dyed quartz?